fgmacedo/python-statemachine/docs/transitions.md

 1. Uses the current {ref}`state` to check for available transitions.
 1. For each possible transition, it checks for those that matches the received {ref}`event`.
-1. The destination state, if the transition succeeds, is determined by a transisition that an event matches and;
+1. The target state, if the transition succeeds, is determined by a transisition that an event matches and;
 1. All {ref}`validators-and-guards`, including {ref}`actions`
    atached to the `on_<event>` and `before_<event>` callbacks.